martindevans/martindevans.me/_posts/2013-08-14-Scripting-Is-Dead-Long-Live-Scripting.md

 ---
 layout: post
-category : site-update
+category : Heist-Game
-tags : [generals]
+tags : [heist]
 tagline : In Which The Death Of Lua Is Announced
 ---
 {% include JB/setup %}